See what I did there? Of course you did.

 All up then, Alex Kidd in Pico World is really solid stuff, and I’m amazed that the developer managed to cram the full game into such a small file-size.
 Yet another PICO-8 game you just have to try.

 There may be only 8 games here, but there are plenty more, should you choose to keep on with the journey.
 We’re talking RPG’s and dungeon-crawlers, SHMUPS, endless runners, graphics demos, music and more de-makes than you can poke a stick at.

 PICO-8 is yet another source I find invaluable for discovering games, and I’m hoping that if it all somehow passed you by, then I’ve whet your appetite for more gaming goodness.

 If you want to go in fresh and discover the PICO-8 for yourself, CLICK HERE!

-Tagged: 8-bit, Alex Kidd, Alex Kidd in Pico World, Browser Games, Celeste, coding, fan made games, Free Games, list, Listicle, MetroCUBEvania, micro computing, Mistigri, mods, Pico Racer, PicoBreed, PICORACER-2048, retro gaming, Super Poulet Poulet, tech, user generated content
+Tags: 8-bit, Alex Kidd, Alex Kidd in Pico World, Browser Games, Celeste, coding, fan made games, Free Games, Indie Games, list, Listicle, MetroCUBEvania, micro computing, Mistigri, mods, Pico Racer, PicoBreed, PICORACER-2048, retro gaming, Super Poulet Poulet, tech, user generated content